Fonte Grande State Park

-Location
+Geography

 The Fonte Grande State Park is in the Central Massif of Vitória island, in the municipality of Vitória, Espírito Santo.

 It has an area of 218 ha.

 The Central Massif also contains the Gruta da Onça Park, Pedra dos Olhos Ecological Reserve and the Tabuazeiro Park, which has 210 ha of Atlantic Forest remnants.

 There are radio and television towers on the top of the Fonte Grande hill, outside the park area.

 There are several springs on the slopes including São Benedito, Cazuza e Morcego.

 The park has rugged terrain with valleys and ridges, rising to an elevation of almost 309 m.

 There are natural viewpoints looking over Vitória and its surroundings.

 The park has four lookouts, two on the slopes and two at the top.

 The park holds characteristic Atlantic Forest vegetation.

 It contains an environmental education center.

 The park is open Tuesday to Sunday from 8:00 to 17:00 hours.